13 - PE Authenticode

 signature.check(lief.PE.Signature.VERIFICATION_CHECKS.LIFETIME_SIGNING)

-Skip Certificate Check Time:
+Skip Certificate Time Check:

-# Returns lief.PE.Signature.VERIFICATION_FLAGS.OK even though
+# Returns lief.PE.Signature.VERIFICATION_FLAGS.OK even if

-# the certificates expired
+# the certificates have expired

 pe.verify_signature(lief.PE.Signature.VERIFICATION_CHECKS.SKIP_CERT_TIME)